memtt/malt/README.md

 mode=backtrace        ; select stack tracing mode (backtrace|enter-exit)
 resolve=true          ; Automatically resolve symbols with addr2line at exit.
-libunwind=false       ; Enable of disable usage of libunwind to backtrace.
+libunwind=false       ; Enable of disable usage of libunwind to backtrace. skip=4                ; Number of stack frame to skip in order to cut at malloc level

 [output]
 name=malt-%1-%2.%3    ; base name for output, %1 = exe, %2 = PID, %3 = extension